cdfoundation/toc/elections/2023/README.md

 [CDF TOC Project Representatives](https://github.com/cdfoundation/toc/blob/main/CONTRIBUTORS.md#project-representatives) will be contacted to nominate their candidate.
 Additionally, the start of the election process will be announced on corresponding maillists (e.g., cdf-toc) as well as CDF Slack.

-The nominations must be made under corresponding GitHub issue in the [CDF foundation repository](https://github.com/cdfoundation/foundation/issues).
+The nominations must be made under [this GitHub issue](https://github.com/cdfoundation/foundation/issues/442) in the [CDF foundation repository](https://github.com/cdfoundation/foundation).

-The issue will become available on May 22, 2023.
+The nominations must contain the information below.

+* Name of the Candidate
+* Project which the Candidate is Nominated By
+* Candidate Title
+* Candidate Affiliation
+* Candidate Bio
+* Nomination Statement

 ### Voter Eligibility